alcoat/croco_pytools/doc/prepro/tuto.atm.rst

   ncdump -h filename.nc

-You thus, first need to check/edit the ibc reader, ``Readers/aforc_reader.py``, for these data.
+You thus, first need to check/edit the atmospheric reader, ``Readers/aforc_reader.py``, for these data.
 Here we use the ``era_ecmwf`` style of formatting:

 ::